With a surge in cases of COVID-19 and more than 41,000 deaths worldwide, questions arise about the risks posed to those within our communities.

 People come into contact with the particles when a person sneezes or they come into contact with the environment where that person has been.

-It’s usually relatively close personal contact that results in these transmissions of the virus.
+It’s usually relatively close personal contact of 10 minutes or more that results in transmission of the virus.

-This is a new virus that we have not seen, and it appears to be causing more severe disease than what we have typically seen with coronaviruses.
+This is a new virus, and it appears to be causing more severe disease than what we have typically seen with coronaviruses.

 It’s difficult to know at this point how serious the outbreak will be.

-If we look at the documented cases, it looks like the mortality rate could be about 2%-3%.
-But it’s still too early to really tell how significant the infections will become.
+If we look at the documented cases near Wuhan, it looks like the mortality rate could be about 2%-4%.
+But outside China, the mortality rate has proven to be much lower, at about 1%.

-The majority of people who have died from this disease in China are older individuals with underlying lung disease.
+The majority of people who have died from this disease are older individuals with underlying health conditions.
+Still, young people and otherwise healthy middle-age people have become critically ill, and some have died from COVID-19 complications.

 Q: Who is at risk for this disease?